WordPress/wp20-book/Content/BB-Chapter-7-WordCamp-Jurisdictions.md

 Discussions on the experience at that point focused on the vision of small, informal local WordCamps vs. larger, fancier regional WordCamps.

-While the Dutch participants were steadfast in their claims that they are just too small a country for city-based camps to make sense, Automattician Hugh Lashbrook from New Zealand emphasized the way that city-based WordCamps could serve as incubators for leaders and speakers.
+While the Dutch participants were steadfast in their claims that they are just too small a country for city-based camps to make sense, Automattician Hugh Lashbrooke from New Zealand emphasized the way that city-based WordCamps could serve as incubators for leaders and speakers.

 WordCamp, he pointed out, was originally developed with a strong emphasis on local connections.
 Regional WordCamps prevented those close connections.
 “As soon as you get a WordCamp of that size, you can’t really connect with everyone.”